prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 </div>
 </div>

-Noctua has delivered yet another superb case fan – despite its small size, their 80mm [NF-A8 FLX](https://amzn.to/2qU4jRf){: target="_blank"} is capable of outputting nearly 30 CFM.
+Noctua has delivered yet another superb case fan – despite its small size, their 80mm [NF-A8 FLX](https://amzn.to/2qU4jRf){: target="_blank"} is capable of outputting nearly 30 [CFM](https://www.webopedia.com/TERM/C/CFM.html){: target="_blank"}.
 This highly optimised premium case fan is reliable, cheap, and most important of all, effective.

-The NF-A8 is a highly optimised, premium 80mm case fan.
 Considering its small form factor, this fan's cooling potential is impressive to say the least.

-Featuring Noctua’s AAO (Advanced Acoustic Optimisation) frame and flow acceleration channels to further improve the fan’s quiet cooling performance, this award-winning 80mm case fan has it all.
-You can choose between 2000/1650/1200 RPM speed settings via the fan’s included Low-Noise adaptors, giving you the flexibility to configure your fan exactly as you need, balancing thermal performance and acoustic performance.
+Featuring Noctua’s [AAO](https://noctua.at/en/aao-frame){: target="_blank"} (Advanced Acoustic Optimisation) frame and flow acceleration channels to further improve the fan’s quiet cooling performance, this award-winning 80mm case fan has it all.
+You can choose between 2000/1650/1200 RPM speed settings via the fan’s included Low-Noise adaptors, giving you the flexibility to configure your fan exactly as you need, and balancing thermal performance and acoustic performance.

 It has an SSO2 bearing to ensure a long lifespan, backed by Noctua's 6 year manufacturer's warranty.
 The Noctua NF-A8's predecessor, the NF-R8, has become a default-choice among PC builders looking for a quiet case fan that still packs a punch.
 The NF-A8 provides even higher static pressure and a superior noise/airflow ratio than its predecessor, thanks to aerodynamic optimisations.